WaiTsun-Yeung/3D-Orientation-Field-Transform/README.md

 The MATLAB code of orientation field transform, available for enhancing 3D and 2D curves for segmentation purposes.

 # Reference
 This code is distributed under the MIT license, and could be used modified, and distributed for commercial and non-commercial purposes.
-To use this code, please cite: Yeung, W. T., Cai, X., Liang, Z., & Kang, B. H. (2020).
-3D Orientation Field Transform. arXiv preprint arXiv:2010.01453.
+To use this code, please cite: Yeung, W. T., Cai, X., Liang, Z., & Kang, B. H. (2024).
+3D orientation field transform.
+Pattern Analysis and Applications, 27(1), 6.
 The authors of the code and the paper are not liable to any damage caused by using this code.

 # Dependencies
 MATLAB 2010a, MATLAB Image Processing Toolbox